themejunkie/scroll-top/readme.txt

 2. Scroll to top in action.

 == Changelog ==

+= 0.7 - 09/09/2015 =
+* Fixed the `@media` queries issue not hiding the button on screen width smaller than 600px
+* Plugin settings now support on mobile device
+* Add Serbo-Croatian language
+* Updated language

 = 0.6 - 7/12/2015 =
 * Prepare to support WordPress 4.3